-In order to improve the literature search and to speed up the input of valuable information concerning the issues of polymer modified bitumen (especially SBS modified bitumen) and extraction an enquiry for documentation and personal experience has been sent out through the network and personal contacts of the partners of RECYPMA to leading laboratories and major contracting players in the road sector.
-This process has provided valuable feed back for the project.
+In order to improve the literature search and to speed up the input of valuable information concerning the issues of polymer modified bitumen (especially SBS modified bitumen) and extraction an enquiry for documentation and personal experience has been sent out through the network and personal contacts of the partners of RECYPMA.
+The enquiry has been aimed at "high level" professionals in leading laboratories, research institutions and major contracting players in the road sector.
+This process has provided valuable feedback for the project.
+The received information has been most valuable because some input provided a retrospect conclusion of activity in this field and highlighting drawbacks and limitations observed over many years that might not have been documented in focused reports.
+The enquiry also asked the professionals for their references to literature on the subject which could contribute to the project

 The following paragraphs are intended to set the scene for the review in the next sub-chapter of the documentation and literature that have been found for this state of the art report.
 The paragraphs high light some of the points or issues that are of concern when extraction of binders (straight run and polymer modified) is performed.
 In the review some reference will be given back to these issues to limit redundant mentioning of the back ground of discussion.
-Therefore the review will focus on the conclusions of each documentation and its contribution to the decision of whether or not EN 12697-3 and -4 [17, 18] can be used for the purpose of RECYPMA in its quest for the properties of SBS polymer modified bitumen in either reclaimed or freshly produced asphalt.
+Therefore the review will focus on the conclusions of each documentation and its contribution to the decision of whether or not EN 12697-3 and -4 [17, 18] are suitable.
+Can the methods be used for the purpose of RECYPMA in its quest for the properties of SBS polymer modified bitumen in either reclaimed or freshly produced asphalt?